demisto/content-docs/docs/partners/private-offer.md

 ## Private Offer Agreement
 The Agreement details the terms and conditions for delivering Partner content to a specific Customer through the XSOAR Marketplace.
 The Agreement represents a binding contract between the Partner and Palo Alto Networks [(see sample here)](../doc_imgs/partners/PrivateOfferTermsAgreementSample.pdf).

-After the terms of the deal have been set and approved by the Partner, the XSOAR Partner Success Team (PST) will send the Partner a Private Offer Agreement via DocuSign.
+After the terms of the deal have been set and approved by the Partner, the XSOAR PST will send the Partner a Private Offer Agreement via DocuSign.
 Once the Agreement is executed by the Partner, the rest of the process can continue.

 ## Enabling Cortex Sales to sell Partner Solutions
 We are invested in the success of the XSOAR Marketplace and want to help maximize our Partner’s efforts and investment in developing premium content available for Private Offer.